websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/creating-workflow-tasks.md

 This _Task_ node is now configured; it sends a notification that a submission is ready for review to those Users assigned to a specific Role.

 You can also assign the _Task_ node to a Resource Action instead of another user or a Role Type.
-To learn more see [Workflow Task Node Reference](./task-node-reference.md).
+To learn more see [Using Task Nodes](./using-task-nodes.md).

 ### Create the Update Node